Heat Stroke is an elevation of the core body temperature resulting from excessive external heat exposure.

 Obese animals and dark-colored or longhaired breeds may also demonstrate an increased risk for heatstroke.

 Heatstroke may result from exposure to excessive external heat sources and/or inadequate heat dissipation.

 Cause of Heat Stroke

-Exposure to high ambient temperatures, including enclosure in small spaces such as clothes dryers or cars is a common cause for heat stroke.
+Exposure to high ambient temperatures, including enclosure in small spaces such as clothes dryers or cars, is a common cause of heatstroke.

-Vigorous exercise can also result in heat stroke, especially when exercise is combined with excessive external heat and/or pre-existing respiratory disease, heart disease, or obesity.
+Vigorous exercise can also result in heat stroke, especially when training is combined with excessive external heat and/or pre-existing respiratory disease, heart disease, or obesity.